sroycode/identt/README.md

 One main difference is handling of mails and sms to users is handled by an external program.
 See README.MAILS.md for details

+For replication , the service listens to two ports , you can expose the main port to public, the second port is for communication between servers.

 ## Creating Development Environment